Boondocking is a great way to RV on a budget. Camping on public land provides access to beautiful locations for free.

 A great way to extend black tank capacity is to only flush the toilet when necessary.
 If it’s yellow, let it mellow.

 RV Modifications to Save Water

-16. Upgrade plumbing fixtures
+18. Upgrade plumbing fixtures

-17. Grey Water Recycling
+19. Grey Water Recycling

-Grey water recycling systems can be installed to automate reusing water.
-Simple versions of these systems take used grey water and divert to flush toilets.
-More advanced systems filter shower water and reuses it.
+Simple versions of these systems take used greywater (shower and sink water) and divert it to flush toilets.
+More advanced systems filter shower water and reuse it.

-18. Shower Toggle
+20. Shower Toggle

 Water can be wasted when turning the shower on and off during military or Navy showers.
 It takes a few seconds to get the faucet adjusted back to the right temperature and that water is wasted.

-19. Upgrade to an On-Demand Water Heater
+21. Upgrade to an On-Demand Water Heater

 When connected to water and sewer at a campground, this upgrade also provides us unlimited hot showers.